MrPickles/Cloudy-the-Discord-Bot/README.md

 Cloudy is a friendly Discord bot, designed to help out Discord servers full of indie hackers.
 Cloudy has various talents depending on the situation:

 * **Lonely or looking to share ideas?** You can chat with Cloudy!
+He's trained to be both friendly and helpful.
+He will also remember the conversation.
-Cloudy's AI is backed by [GPT-3][gpt], and he will retain memory of your conversation.
-(You may be pleasantly surprised by Cloudy's intelligence level!)
+  (Cloudy's AI is backed by [GPT-3][gpt], so you may be pleasantly surprised by his intelligence!)
 * **Don't want to code?** All you need to do is describe the UI you'd like to build.
 Cloudy will do the heavy lifting and generate the React component for you.
 * **Feeling social?** Grab some friends and play [Among Us][]!
 Cloudy will fetch